Kim Rosen - Founder, Author, Guide

 Karin Carrington - Donor Liaison, Fundraiser

 Karin Carrington has served over the last 55 years as a teacher, contemplative psychologist, photographer, author, and, more recently, an ordained Buddhist chaplain.
-Her work in depth psychology, spirituality, women’s leadership and social justice prepared her for an immediate resonance with the mission and heart of the S.H.E.
+Her work in depth psychology, spirituality, women’s empowerment and social justice prepared her for an immediate resonance with the mission and heart of the S.H.E.
 Fund.
 She joined the team in 2013 and articulated its vision of fostering rich cross-cultural relationships between the students, funders and team.
 She co-produces fundraising events and newsletters, keeps donors informed and spreads the inspiration of the S.H.E.
 Fund wherever and whenever she can.
 In 2016, Karin traveled to Kenya where she fell in love with the girls at the Safe House, the S.H.E. students and the Great Rift Vally that is their home.
 She lives in the San Francisco Bay area and is passionate about kayaking, yoga, poetry, writing, photography and her community of family, friends and students.

 Donna LaPerle - Financial Manager, Bard